 Facts about Rhode Island

 1. Rhode Island has the longest official name of any state, the “State of Rhode Island and Providence Plantations.”
 In 2009, a referendum proposed eradicating the latter half of the name.
 However, people voted to keep the name intact.
 Despite the name, Rhode Island is not an island.
 It is composed of many of them.

-3. Rhode Island is the smallest state in the nation while Alaska is the largest.
+2. Rhode Island is the smallest state in the nation, while Alaska is the largest.
 It could be fitted into Alaska 425 times.
-Rhode Island is the second most densely populated state in the U.S. Alaska has the lowest population density of all the states while New Jersey has the highest.
+Rhode Island is the second most densely populated state in the U.S. Alaska has the lowest population density of all the states, while New Jersey has the highest.

-4. Dutch explorer Adrian Block named the state “Roodt Eylandt” meaning “red island” in reference to the red clay that lined the shore.
+3. Dutch explorer Adrian Block named the state “Roodt Eylandt” meaning “red island,” in reference to the red clay that lined the shore.
 However, when the region came under British rule, the name was anglicized.

-7. The state’s shoreline on Narragansett Bay in the Atlantic Ocean runs for 400 miles.
+8. The state’s shoreline on Narragansett Bay in the Atlantic Ocean runs for 400 miles.
 Narragansett Bay almost divides the state into two parts.
-The bay which is between 3 and 12 miles wide receives Taunton, Providence, and Sakonnet rivers.
+The bay which is between 3 and 12 miles wide, receives Taunton, Providence, and Sakonnet rivers.

-12. Did you know that there is an island called “Rhode Island” in the state of Rhode Island?
+9. Did you know that there is an island called “Rhode Island” in the state of Rhode Island?
 The island in the state is also known by the name – Aquidneck Island.
 The island occupies an area of 44 square miles.
-It is on this island that the two town Portsmouth and Middletown, and a city, New Port is located.
+It is on this island that the two towns, Portsmouth and Middletown, and a city, Newport, are located.

 Rhode Island on the map

 12. In 1800s, Rhode Island became America’s first industrialized state.
 It built steam engines, textiles, and jewelry, to name a few.
 Today, tourism, health care, and education are among the leading industries.